mijangos81/common_myna/README.md

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See [license.txt](license.txt) for details.